tharakkrishnan/ImageSearch/README.md

 ### Future implementations for robustness and speed
 - The current implementation can be easily optimized for speed by parallelizing a number of operations.
 - ingest.py currently fetches a list of urls, and then downloads images from each url one by one.
 The downloads are I/O bound independent processes.
 It is possible to replicate ingest.py into 10 workers, each of which fetch, 1/10th of the urls and download images.
-The workers will also calculate the scores and place them in a distributed NoSQL data base.
+The workers will also calculate the scores and place them in a distributed NoSQL data base for fast retreival.
 The images can be discarded after the scores are calculated to reduce memory overhead for large universes.
 - process.py which obtains the match by comparing the modified image score with the scores of the universe can also be optimzed using a number of workers that split up the universe space and consolidate results at the end.
 This map-reduce process can potentially be implemented on a hadoop cluster.
 - Further we can use a clustering algorithm to divide the universe into buckets that are similar in order to improve the speed of the matching process.
 - There maybe better feature extraction and image matching algorithms like SURF or ORB which can be used.